PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/information_extration_pipelines/document_scene_information_extraction_en.md

     `POST /chatocr-vector`

-    - The request body attributes are as follows:
+    - The request body properties are as follows:

         | Name | Type | Description | Required |
         |-|-|-|-|